Azure SQL & SQL Server Change Stream with Debezium

 GitHub - Azure-Samples/azure-sql-db-change-stream-debezium: SQL Server Change Stream sample using…

 SQL Server Change Stream sample using Debezium.
 A change feed or change stream allow applications to access real-time…

 Now, if you’re developer not really interested in database internals, you can just stop here, and try the aforementioned sample on GitHub.
 I’m pretty sure you’ll love it — it also uses Azure Function to consume data coming from Event Hubs Kafka endpoint — as it will allows you to realize that you can really have the best of both worlds finally: a proven, flexible, transactional database and a great developer experience.

-You can finally have the best of both worlds: a proven, flexible, transactional database and a great developer experience
+You have the best of both worlds: a proven, flexible, transactional database and modern, reactive, event-driven developer experience

 If, instead, you want to understand how everything works behind the scenes, read on.